Yandex Cloud

 • Transferring data

 You can migrate your database from a third-party Greenplum® or PostgreSQL cluster to Yandex MPP Analytics for PostgreSQL using Yandex Data Transfer.
-This method allows you to:
+This method enables you to:

-• Migrate from older Greenplum® versions to newer versions.
+• Migrate from older to newer versions of Greenplum®.

-• Go without creating an intermediate VM or granting online access to your Managed Service for PostgreSQL target cluster.
+• Eliminate the need for an intermediate VM or for exposing your Managed Service for PostgreSQL target cluster to the internet.

 Note